+(Figure 4; Guo et al., 2012).

-Simple and multiple linear regression (MLR) models are common tools to assess the relationship between a particular response variable and the variability in one or more predictor variables; e.g., to study links between changes in carbonate chemistry (e.g., TA, pCO2, Ω{Calcite}) and biogeochemical or ecosystem responses (e.g., phytoplankton growth, calcification; Krumhardt et al., 2016; Silbiger et al., 2017).
-While general regression models come with clear benefits due to their simplicity, they can be restricting in their application given the assumption of linearity between dependent and independent variable(s).
+While general regression models come with clear benefits due to their simplicity, they have some major disadvantages.
+Linear regression models can be restricting in their application given the assumption of linearity between dependent and independent variable(s).
 For example, DIC and TA mix linearly, but pH and pCO2 do not.
 The model thus may perform poorly at capturing the complexity within certain data.
 In addition, regression models are highly sensitive to missing values and outliers, particularly in studies with a small sample size.
-It is advised to visually inspect the data and verify that the basic assumptions of the model are met before implementing a regression model.
-For example, graphical tools such as a scatterplot matrix and a bivariate correlation matrix help to verify that the relationships between dependent and independent variables are linear and independent variables are not highly correlated (e.g., no multicollinearity).
-Once a model has been implemented, additional useful validation tools may include histograms and Normal Q-Q plots to assess normality or scatterplots to check for constant variance of the residuals (i.e., homoscedasticity) across observations.
+To avoid some of the pitfalls associated with linear regression models, it is advised to visually inspect the data and verify that the basic assumptions of the model are met before implementing a regression model.
+For example, graphical tools such as a scatterplot matrix help to verify that the relationships between dependent and independent variables are linear.
+When including multiple predictor variables in MLR models it is further advised to evaluate the independent variables for multicollinearity (e.g., independent variables should not be highly correlated among each other).
+A simple Pearson's bivariate correlation matrix allows the identification of highly correlated independent variables.
+Once a model has been implemented, additional useful validation tools to test whether basic assumptions are met may include histograms and Normal Q-Q plots to assess normality or scatterplots to check for homoscedasticity.